startyourlab/website/docs/tutorials/git-goals.md

 }>
   <TabItem value="community">
     <p>
-      To get started, open the [Git Goal Tutorial's GitHub repository](https://github.com/startyourlab/git-goals-tutorial) in a new browser window, and then navigate into the <code>git-goals-files</code> folder on the tutorial's repository page.
+      To get started, open the <a href="https://github.com/startyourlab/git-goals-tutorial">Git Goal Tutorial's GitHub repository</a> in a new browser window, and then navigate into the <code>git-goals-files</code> folder on the tutorial's repository page.
       Then, open the <code>community</code> folder.
     </p>
     <p>